Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 How do OTC Painkillers Work?

-In addition to relieving pain, NSAIDs also have an anti-inflammatory effect.
+NSAIDs relieve pain and have an anti-inflammatory effect.
 They work by stopping the production of certain chemicals that cause inflammation and pain.

-It is unclear exactly how paracetamol relieves pain1.
-However, researchers traditionally believe that it inhibits certain pathways in the central nervous system, similarly to NSAIDs6.
+It is unclear exactly how paracetamol relieves chronic pain1.
+However, researchers traditionally believe that it inhibits specific pathways in the central nervous system, similar to NSAIDs6.

 Another key difference between NSAIDs and paracetamol is that the latter does not reduce inflammation6.